 The Cost of Setting up Electricity in France

 Enedis is the distribution grid operator of 95% of French territory

-Enedis charges a fee for opening a new account, even if a technician isn't needed to reactivate the electricity line.
+Enedis charges a fee for opening a new account, even if a technician isn't needed to reactivate the electricity line (as is the case with a Linky or smart meter).
 These fees will be included in your first electricity bill.

 |French Term||English Definition||What it's For|

 |Puissance du compteur||Meter power capacity||Determines how much power capacity you have delivered to your home, which affects the rate you pay for electricity|